In one small prairie town, two warring visions of America

 Once, neighborliness and good manners were near-commandments here.
 Now anger is on the rise.

-Neighborhood shouting matches are more common, a local official’s car was vandalized, and a “F— Biden” flag now flies along a school bus route.
+Neighborhood shouting matches are more common, a local official’s car was vandalized, and a flag cursing President Joe Biden now flies along a school bus route.
 Collins and the town police chief both say they sometimes worry about Anfinson’s safety.

 “Ten years ago I don’t think anything like this would happen,” she said.